PoisotLab/ms_metaweb_transfer/manuscript.md

 representations, relying on similarities of species in a biologically relevant proxy space.
 This method allows to the prediction of species interactions based on knowledge extracted from another species pool.
 Our method is outlined in
-@fig:conceptual; we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [@Maiorano2020TetEu;
+@fig:concept; we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [@Maiorano2020TetEu;
 @Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], transfer this representation to the pool of